-- Statistical Insight into Marketing, Consulting, and Entrepreneurship - You decide to establish a start-up in marketing consulting.
-You search the internet and find, to your dismay, well over 650 companies in that area - each one claiming to be the best and unique.
-In order to compete in this arena you need to have the ability to identify upcoming trends and new problems in the marketing area, AND to be able to provide original, sound, fast, and applicable solutions to these problems.
+- Statistical Insight into Marketing, Consulting, and Entrepreneurship - In order to compete in the arena of marketing consulting, you need to have the ability to identify upcoming trends and new problems in the marketing area and to be able to provide original, sound, fast, and applicable solutions to these problems.
 Unlike marketing research, marketing consulting is a problem-solving endeavor that requires a great deal of specificity and is fueled by experience.
 This course is meant to give future consultants and entrepreneurs important tools and ways of thinking that are relevant for dealing with insightful consulting and are useful in the practice of marketing consulting.

 You'll study with professors who conduct groundbreaking research and share their experience developing statistical methods to analyze economic and business problems.

 Drew D. Creal, assistant professor of econometrics and statistics, studies time series econometrics and statistics with particular emphasis on state space and time-varying parameter models.
 His research interests include applications in macroeconomics and finance.